cloudflare/cloudflare-docs/products/network-interconnect/src/content/set-up-cni/onboarding.md

 </Aside>

-After you provide verification, Cloudflare assigns IP addresses to use with the cross-connect, assuming you are not using an Internet exchange point for the cross-connect).
+After you provide verification, Cloudflare assigns IP addresses to use with the cross-connect, assuming you are not using an Internet exchange point for the cross-connect.

 ## Configure Cloudflare BGP